Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Without the rain there would be no rainbow.
+> Seek not the good in external things;seek it in yourselves.

 <!-- QUOTE_END -->